hapax/hapax.github.io/assets/teaching.md

 Here's a more practical application: *cheap traffic enforcement*.
 Suppose traffic police monitor a stretch of highway of length $L$.
-They clock a car entering the stretch, and leaving a time $T$ later.
+They clock a car entering the stretch and leaving a time $T$ later.
-Without using a radar gun, they know from the MVT that the car was travelling at speed $v = L/T$ at some point along the stretch.
+Without using a radar gun, they know from the MVT (see graph below) that the car was travelling at speed $v = L/T$ at some point along the stretch.
 If this is greater than the speed limit, they can issue a fine!

 <figure>
     <div style="text-align:center"><img src ="/images/posts/mvt13.png"
-    width="60%" />
+    width="63%" />
-		    <figcaption><i>The MVT lets police replace a radar gun
+		    <figcaption><i>The MVT replaces a radar gun
     with a watch.</i></figcaption>
 	</div>
 	</figure>